jax-ml/jax-ai-stack/docs/source/digits_diffusion_model.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jax-ml/jax-ai-stack/blob/main/docs/source/digits_diffusion_model.ipynb)

 In [Variational autoencoder (VAE) and debugging in JAX](https://jax-ai-stack.readthedocs.io/en/latest/digits_vae.html), we learned how to train a generative model called VAE on a simple digits dataset.
-In this tutorial, we will explore how to develop and train a simple diffusion model for image generation and perform inference using JAX, Flax, NNX and Optax, which includes:
+In this tutorial, we will explore how to develop and train a simple diffusion model for image generation and perform inference using JAX, [Flax NNX](http://flax.readthedocs.io) and [Optax](http://optax.readthedocs.io).
+You will learn how to:

 - Loading and preprocessing the dataset
 - Defining the diffusion model